-AMHERST, Mass. – Chemical engineering assistant professor Sarah Perry and physics assistant professor Jun Yan have been named the Armstrong Fund for Science winners for 2015, which this year is granting $20,000 to each researcher to encourage transformative research on campus that introduces new ways of thinking about pressing scientific or technical challenges.
-They will be recognized at the UMass Amherst Honors Dinner on April 22.
+AMHERST, Mass. – A team of four University of Massachusetts Amherst researchers are the Armstrong Fund for Science winners for 2016, which is granting $40,000 over two years to encourage transformative research on campus that introduces new ways of thinking about pressing scientific or technical challenges.
+They were recognized at the UMass Amherst Honors Dinner on April 13.

 Benefactors John and Elizabeth Armstrong established their Fund for Science in 2006 to identify and support promising research directions that do not yet have enough data for application to standard funding channels.
 “Elizabeth and I want to promote major scientific advances in society by supporting researchers with bold vision, documented credentials and a passion for results,” Armstrong says.

 The UMass Amherst Office of Research and Engagement headed by Vice Chancellor Michael Malone administers Armstrong grants in a competitive proposal process.
 He says, “The campus greatly appreciates the Armstrongs’ generosity and confidence in our institution and faculty.
 Giving our faculty opportunities to innovate and excel in their research is an extraordinary gesture.”